JoseZalez/Houdini-scripts/CheatSheet.md

 ## Retiming

   When retiming volumes, use the cubic interpolation with the advected blend mode.
-You might get flickering on .0 frames, a hack to rpevent this is to offseet the start frame by +.25 for example, using now only interpolated frames.
+You might get flickering on .0 frames, a hack to prevent this is to offseet the start frame by +.25 for example, using now only interpolated frames.

 ## Split and get last element from a string